funkybeppe/sip-society/README.md

 * The content of the website is fictive.

 ### Media
-* All products images used on the site were taken from Google
+* All products images used on the site were taken from [Google](https://www.google.com/)

 ### Code
-* Templates were taken and adapted from Code Institute project Boutique Ado
+* Templates were taken and adapted from [Code Institute](https://learn.codeinstitute.net/) project Boutique Ado
-* The Review code was taken and adapted from Stackoverflow
+* The Review code was taken and adapted from [Stackoverflow](https://stackoverflow.com/)
-* The loading spinner was taken and adapted from Code Institute project Boutique Ado
+* The loading spinner was taken and adapted from [Code Institute](https://learn.codeinstitute.net/) project Boutique Ado
+* The email subscription form was taken and adapted from [Mailchimp](https://mailchimp.com/)

 ## Acknowledgements
 Code Institute for all the material and support offered